BennetKrz/prolog-tester/README.md

 ```
 ## Extension Settings

-Currently there are no setting.
+Currently there are no settings.

 ## Known Issues